 It should be noted that all other costs, including staff costs are NOT eligible under the PPDA.

-Applicants are required to complete and submit a PPDA Expenditure Reimbursement Form (ERF) to firstname.lastname@example.org within 30 days of the Stage 2 application being submitted.
-The PPDA ERF is available for download on the relevant RIGHT call funding opportunity page of the NIHR Global Health Research website
+Applicants are required to complete and submit a PPDA Claim Form (this link will open an Excel spreadsheet) to firstname.lastname@example.org within 30 days of the Stage 2 application being submitted.
+The PPDA Claim Form is also available for download on the relevant funding opportunity page.

 For example, air travel will have ticket, travel authorization and evidence of payment, and local travel may have any form of approval and travel ticket.

-Once NIHR receives the completed submission, it will be processed to be included in the next payment cycle of routine request for reimbursements subject to approval.
+Once NIHR receives the completed submission, it will be processed to be included in the next payment cycle of routine requests for reimbursements subject to approval.

 During the course of the award, should you anticipate any changes in the approved expenditure forecast you are required to inform NIHR and seek prior approval before incurring the cost.
 The total budget should not exceed £10,000.